seanwessmith/baseball/README.txt

 index.php - Shows the best team given the salary cap

---OUTDATED: MERGED WITH p_update-- p_fetch   - fetches new players from ESPN's website p_espn_id - grabs players in dk_main that aren't in players and adds them to players complete with their ESPN id p_update  - updates players already in the players database p_unknown - fetches the ESPN_ID of a player from the DraftKings CSV sheet
+p_espn_id - grabs players in dk_main that aren't in players and adds them to players complete with their ESPN id p_update  - updates players already in the players database p_unknown - fetches the ESPN_ID of a player from the DraftKings CSV sheet